-Request for Proposals due: March 15, 2024 at 5:00pm, Pacific Time Website: www.nceas.ucsb.edu/gulfeco For inquiries email: gulfeco@nceas.ucsb.edu
+Request for Proposals due: March 14, 2025 at 5:00pm, Pacific Time Website: www.nceas.ucsb.edu/gulfeco For inquiries email: gulfeco@nceas.ucsb.edu

 The Gulf Ecosystem Initiative is a partnership between the National Center for Ecological Analysis and Synthesis (NCEAS) and the NOAA RESTORE Science Program designed to convene scientific working groups consisting of government agency, NGO, tribal, private sector, and academic researchers to synthesize data, science, and knowledge about the Gulf of Mexico.
-The goal of these working groups is to inform resource management, including restoration.
-These teams will be supported with training in the cutting-edge data science and management skills that are most relevant to each working group's near-and long-term challenges.
+The goal of these working groups is to create synthesis science products that can inform resource management, including restoration.
+These teams will be supported with training in data science, team management, and communication skills that are most relevant to each working group's near- and long-term challenges.
 This collaborative approach will advance the skills of professionals working in resource management and stewardship while developing science that can inform solutions to pressing issues facing the Gulf of Mexico (GoM).